 Later—in college—he would often recognize, and suggest to friends that “It’s all a state of mind”.

-Life provided three events which, in tandem, proved to be the catalyst to awakening and ultimately forming Ease and Lightness Meditation Services in 2014: Treatment for cancer, recovery from substance abuse, and divorce.
-Writer Steve Taylor has described this type of life change as a SITE: a ‘permanent Suffering Induced Transformational Experience.’
+Life provided three events which, in tandem, proved to be the catalyst to awakening and ultimately forming Ease and Lightness Mindfulness in 2014: Treatment for cancer, recovery from substance abuse, and divorce.
+Writer Steve Taylor has described this type of life change as a SITE: a permanent Suffering Induced Transformational Experience.
 SITEs involve the establishment of a new self-system according to Taylor.
+Gradually, through this emergence, and tasting the fruits of mindfulness, he made a decision to devote himself to teaching.

 Brandon is a professional musician, and has performed in many contexts.
 His current project is Shikantaza.
 The name Shikantaza is the Japanese Zen form of meditation, which literally translates as ‘sitting quietly doing nothing’, and the group specializes in a meditative flavor of jazz.